lfuelling/android-sdk-docker/README.md

 # android-sdk-docker

 This docker image can be used to build Android Gradle projects with Java 7.
+The image is available on [DockerHub](https://hub.docker.com/r/lerk/android/)

 Contains: